Frequently Asked Questions and Answers

 I'm having trouble with an upgrade installation.
 How do I do a clean install?

-- Uninstall all versions of CSE HTML Validator from your computer.
-You can use Add or Remove Programs in the Control Panel.
+2. Uninstall all versions of CSS HTML Validator from your computer.
+You can use Uninstall a program (or Add or Remove Programs) in the Control Panel.
 If at uninstall you are asked to do a "full uninstall", then answer 'Yes'.
-If this question is asked and you say yes, then you do not need to follow the link in the next step to remove the old option settings from the registry.
+If this question is asked and you answer 'yes' then you do not need to follow the link in the next step to remove the old option settings from the registry.

-- Remove old option settings from the registry (this will cause your options and registration information to be forgotten).
+3. (if you did not answer 'yes' to a full uninstall) Remove old option settings from the registry (this will cause your CSS HTML Validator options and registration information to be forgotten so you can start fresh).

-- Install the version of CSE HTML Validator that you want to use.
+5. Install the version of CSS HTML Validator that you want to use (we always recommend the latest version).

-- Run and then register CSE HTML Validator using your registration information.
+6. Run and then register CSS HTML Validator using your registration information.

-How do I install the latest standard/professional edition without uninstalling an older version?
+How do I install the latest version without uninstalling an older version?

-To avoid potential conflicts, we recommend uninstalling a previous version before installing a new major version (this includes upgrades from v5.0x to v5.5x, v5.0x to v6.0x, v5.5x to v6.0x, etc. but does not include minor updates such as from v5.50 to v5.51 or v6.00 to v6.01).
-However, with v6.0x and above, you can install it with a previous version on your system.
+To avoid potential conflicts, we recommend uninstalling a previous version before installing a new major version (this includes major upgrades like v17 to v18, 2020/v20 to 2022/v22, etc. but does not include minor updates such as from v19.02 to v19.03 or from v21.00 to v21.01).
+With current versions, you can install it with a previous version on your system.
 If you do this, please note the following:

 Starting Issues (after Installation)